nitefood/asn/README.md

 ## Shodan scanning (Recon Mode)

 The tool can query Shodan's InternetDB API to look up informations regarding any type of targets when launched with the `-s` command line switch.

+If the scan identifies any vulnerabilities, the NIST NVD API is queried in order to provide descriptions, any well known names and a link to learn more about the top ones.

 Currently supported targets are:

 - **IP addresses**